 Do not remove ice from the mirrors with a scraper or attempt to readjust the mirror glass if it is frozen in place.
 These actions could cause damage to the glass and mirrors.

-Reverse tilt down mirrors (if equipped)
+Reverse tilt down mirrors

-The side mirrors may be programmed to tilt down when the vehicle is put in R (Reverse).
+The side mirrors tilt down when the vehicle is put in R (Reverse).
 Refer to the Message Center in the Driver Controls chapter to turn this feature ON or OFF.